 Cut up the pepper and onion into small pieces.
 I usually use a green bell pepper but if the grocery store is out of them, I use a red or orange bell pepper.

-Sometimes I add in some shredded carrot to add some more vegetables to my sauce.
+Sometimes I add in some shredded carrot to add some more vegetables and nutrition to my sauce.
 (Trust me, nobody but you will know it is in there!)
 Peel and shred the carrot, if you are using it.
 To shred the carrot, I use my lemon zester/grater.

 Place all the vegetables in your crockpot with the browned beef.
 Add in the garlic powder and Italian seasoning.